Vladimir Truhlar: Theology studies

-In mid-1945, he followed the events of the Rožman’s faculty, first in Praglia (Padova), then in Alto Adige.
+In mid-1945, he followed the events of the Rožman’s faculty, first in Praglia (Padua), then in Alto Adige.
 On 18 November 1946, following the advice of father Augustine Bea, he entered the Society of Jesus.
 He spent his novitiate in Pullach from 1946 to 1948, where he met father Albert Stögger, who was entirely devoted to the connection between his human richness and Saint Ignatius' spirituality.
 In his school, Truhlar conceived the basis of his anthropology and of his Christology.
 In this environment, he took the path of experiential research, which Truhlar declined during his whole lifetime.
 Here, he learnt Christological humanism, known as the experience of the Absolute.

 In 1949, he received the invitation from the Gregorian to go to Rome to get integrated into the teaching group of that university.
 With the collaboration of Stögger, he prepared research on Saint Ignatius’ interiority, published in the Revue d’ascetique et de mystique (Journal of Asceticism and Mysticism).
 Furthermore, an extract of this work, titled "Das Gotfunden des hl.
 Ignatius in sein letzen Jahren", was judged as the exact interpretation of Saint Ignatius’ spirituality.
 And with this, along with four other essays, he introduced himself as "professor extra-ordinarius" at the Gregorian.
 He was a lecturer from 1950; he became a full professor in 1956.
 For a short time, Truhlar occupied the Chair of Mariology, but he later manifested to rector father Dezza the wish he could devote his research and his teaching exclusively to spiritual theology.

 Truhlar conceived studying as an action in the world; as for spiritual theology, he conceived it in a particular way as an initiation to the Christian experience.
 For five years of the 1960s, his lessons were attended by approximately 300 to 350 students from thirty national colleges.
 These activities also saw the participation of one hundred religious orders and congregations.
 Truhlar’s lessons covered a various range of topics, such as the spiritual theology of secularity and monasticism, the theology of work and of free time, the sacred and aesthetic absolute, politics, Weltanschauung, senses-spirit-experience, poetry, and spiritual life.
 His teaching evolved, passing from the analysis of single letters from St Paul to Christian humanism, from exquisitely religious topics to gnosology and aesthetics.
 In this, he always started from the distinction between a rational knowledge and an intellective, a-conceptual, and a-categorial knowledge.